top of page

 (they/she)

 Rebecca’s love of movement was shaped as a child in the world of competitive dance, but it was their criticism of that atmosphere that brought them to Pilates.
-Rebecca quit dance as a young adult and took a long break from energetic movement altogether.
-As a young adult, they developed persistent pain in their low back and arthritis in their knees, for which a doctor prescribed a future of pain management.
-They rejected that and found Pilates.
-This modality of movement helped realign imbalances after so many years with a distorted perception of their own body.
-They realized that exercise isn't about vanity; it’s about getting stronger and learning how to use our muscles more efficiently to move with less effort and less pain.
-They received a comprehensive Pilates certification from Body Harmonics, a program that prioritizes moving in ways that feel good.
-Rebecca creates a positive and welcoming place, tailored to match the skill levels of individual clients so they feel empowered and successful.
+Rebs quit dance as a young adult and took a long break from energetic movement altogether, transitioning to a life as a visual artist and touring musician after college.
+During this time, they developed persistent pain in their low back and knees, likely from a combination of biopsychosocial factors.
+An x-ray showed arthritis and Rebs was prescribed a future of pharmacologic pain management, but they rejected that and found Pilates to be surprisingly effective in decreasing their pain.
+Pilates helped Rebs build confidence and realign imbalances after many years with a distorted perception of their own body.
+They realized that exercise isn't about vanity; it’s about getting stronger and learning how to move more efficiently.

-They teach with a non-competitive and body neutral perspective and take care to use gender and body inclusive language.
+They teach with a non-competitive and body neutral perspective and take care to use gender inclusive and body inclusive language.
 Their teaching is informed by a history of chronic pain and they offer an adaptable method with variations for both ease and challenge.

 Rebeccaphoto.jpg